-- 1. The corporation is not publicly traded for the taxable year and - 2.
-The corporation (a) is a controlled foreign corporation within the meaning of section 957 (CFC) or (b) makes an election to use adjusted basis.
+1. The corporation is not publicly traded for the tax year and

+2. The corporation (a) is a controlled foreign corporation within the meaning of section 957 (CFC) or (b) makes an election to use adjusted basis.

 Publicly traded corporations must use fair market value when determining PFIC status using the asset test.